northmatt/INFR4320U-Final/README.md

 # INFR4320U-Final-Project

+Final assignment for AI course.

-To train AI install Python and ideally a virtual python environment manager like Anaconda.
+To train neural network install Python and ideally a virtual python environment manager like Anaconda.
 Python does have a built in way to use virtual environments but I haven't tested it.

 Steps:
 - Install Python 3.9.13 via python.org website